ibizaman/selfhostblocks/README.md

   - [ ] UI for backups.
   - [ ] Export metrics to Prometheus.
   - [ ] Alert when backups fail or are not done on time.
-- [X] Monitoring through Prometheus and Grafana.
-  - [X] Export systemd services status.
 - [X] Reverse Proxy with Nginx.
   - [ ] Export metrics to Prometheus.
   - [ ] Log slow requests.
   - [X] SSL support.
   - [X] Backup support.
+- [X] Monitoring through Prometheus and Grafana.
+  - [X] Export systemd services status.
+  - [ ] Provide out of the box dashboards for common tasks.
+  - [ ] LDAP auth.
+  - [ ] SSO auth.
 - [X] Vaultwarden
   - [X] UI only accessible for `vaultwarden_user` LDAP group.
   - [X] `/admin` only accessible for `vaultwarden_admin` LDAP group.